 9. Reward Customer’s Loyalty

-Once you’ve successfully turned your leads into customers, it doesn’t mean that your job is already done.
+Once you’ve successfully turned your leads into customers, it doesn’t mean that your job is done.

-Your buyers are very valuable to your company as they can give you referrals which are definitely marketing golds!
+Your buyers are vital to your company as they can give you referrals which are marketing golds!

 According to Forbes, 54% of B2B marketers believe that referral programs are one of the most cost-effective ways of marketing.